astaxie/beegae/README.md

 My apologies for any inconvenience this brings to your code.
 The new package is the recommended approach to Go on AppEngine as it works on both classic AppEngine and Managed VMs, and so beegae was updated to support this recommendation.

-Please note: As of writing this package has NOT been tested on Managed VMs.

 As always, if there any bugs with the package please open an issue and/or submit a PR.

 ## Features